Nachtfeuer/pipeline/docs/example.rst

     matrix:
     - name: Python 2.7
         env: {PYTHON_VERSION: py27}
+        tags: ['py27']
     - name: Python 3.5
         env: {PYTHON_VERSION: py35}
+        tags: ['py35']

-Keeping it simple (demo) I defined just two Python versions but with given examples it's pretty easy to add more.
+Keeping it simple (demo) I just defined a few Python versions but with given examples it's pretty easy to add more.
 The given setup will inject the environment variable **PYTHON_VERSION** to be used as filter for the templates in the model.
+The tags are provided to allow filtering for one concrete Python version only.

 The model
 ---------